flybywiresim/aircraft/fbw-common/src/wasm/extra-backend/README.md

   if it is older than a certain number of ticks (preUpdate)
 - Max Age in Seconds: The variable can be configured to be automatically read from the sim if it is older than a certain number of seconds (preUpdate)

+This base class provides the means to register and remove callbacks for updates to the variable.

+See the documentation of ManagedDataObjectBase for more details.

 ##### CacheableVariable (abstract base class)
 The CacheableVariable is the base class for AircraftVariable and NamedVariable